- Home

 3 STEPS TO STRENGTHEN YOUR INFORMATION SECURITY MANAGEMENT

-We live in an interconnected world, where information is one of our most valuable assets.
+We live in a hyper-connected world where information is one of our most valuable assets.
 This is particularly true for supply chain organizations, where we base our networks on collaboration.
-Data in a business setting comes in all shapes and sizes, from intellectual property to sensitive employee details – but so do security risks!
-What can we do to keep up with a changing landscape of threats, vulnerabilities, and business needs?
+From intellectual property to sensitive employee details, business data comes in all shapes and sizes—and so do security risks!
+So, what can we do to keep up with a changing landscape of threats, vulnerabilities, and business needs?

 Will share three steps that we can take to strengthen our information security management.

-When it comes to protecting information, most companies have some security measures.
-Often it is the IT department taking care of applications and technical equipment.
-But information security has many other aspects: government regulations (GDPR in Europe, for example), legal matters, risk management, product development, etc.
+When it comes to protecting information, most companies have security measures in place, often managed by the IT department through applications and technical equipment.
+But information security goes far beyond technology—it also involves government regulations (such as GDPR in Europe), legal compliance, risk management, product development, and more.

 “The first step towards stronger information security management is to acknowledge that there are security risks at every department and every level of our organization.
 Establishing an ISMS will provide the framework with clearly defined processes, responsibilities, and technology for systematically managing information security matters.
-This ensures that we can act fast and efficiently in an incident.”
+This ensures that we have proper controls and security measures in place and can act fast and efficiently in an incident.”

 #2 Raising co-worker awareness

 People often associate information security with something technical, like having antivirus software or a firewall installed on our computers.
-Rightly so because we still put the focus mainly on these aspects.
-However, the weakest point where most companies fail is human error, partly because of co-workers’ lack of information security awareness.
+This is understandable because we still focus on these aspects.
+Yet, the most common vulnerability remains human error, often driven by a lack of awareness.
+The primary causes of cybersecurity incidents¹ include:

 #3 Certifying your ISMS

 As the saying goes: It’s better to be safe than sorry.
-Although a certified ISMS does not eliminate all security risks, it helps to be prepared for an incident, which is already a great benefit for the organization.
+Although a certified ISMS does not eliminate all security risks, it helps prepare for an incident, which is already a great benefit for the organization.
 And since accreditations, such as ISO 27001, are revised regularly, it is a constant motivation for improvement and resilient operation.